GarrettBPowell/SE1BoxProject_gmm/README.txt

 Inception Deck:
 1. Why we are here.
+    To create a program that creates the pieces of a box through the medium of an svg file to be used by the Maker Lab lazer printer.
 2. Elevator pitch.

 3. Design a product box.

 4. Create a NOT list.